-During Thimphu Tshechu which is head at Tendrel thang (Festival Ground in front of Tashichhoedzong ), the mask dances known as cham and folk dance are performed to bless onlookers, to teach them the Buddhist Dharma to protect them misfortune, and to exorcise all evil.
-It is believed that the merit is gained by attending these festivals.
+During Thimphu Tshechu which is head at Tendrel thang (Festival Ground in front of Tashichhoedzong ), the mask dances known as cham and folk dance are performed to bless onlookers, to teach them the Buddhist Dharma to protect them from misfortune, and to exorcise all evil.
+It is believed that merit is gained by attending these festivals.
 The dances invoke the deities to wipe out misfortunes, increase good luck, and grant personal wishes.

 The sacred Thongdrol of Guru Rinpoche is unfurled early in the morning on the last day of Thimphu Tshechu.
-It is believed that the Thangdroel in unveiled at dawn to bring blessings to all who view it.
+It is believed that the Thangdroel is unveiled at dawn to bring blessings to all who view it.

 Fly into Paro, after completing your immigration formalities, you will be received by our representative who will be your tour guide throughout your tour.
 Then drive to Thimphu.
 On arrival at Thimphu check into your hotel and after lunch visit the following.

 Bhutan Postal Museum (recently established): The museum tells the story of Bhutan’s progress and development through the evolution of communications and the postal system in the country.
 And also you can get personalized Bhutanese postage stamps with your photo on them.
 You can bring along your favorite photo to put on the stamps and put these stamps on your postcard to your family and friends.